-Frank Bowen sent me this recipe an embarrassingly long time ago, and I lost it amid a sea of email shufflings.
-Frank, I do apologize, and hope in some way you’ll forgive me.
-Here I reproduce his original mail with the reminder that Pizza Den is still open, and Bob’s family is carrying on the tradition of great local food in Oxford.
+Frank Bowen sent me this recipe, and here I reproduce his original mail with the reminder that Pizza Den is still open, and Bob’s family is carrying on the tradition of great local food in Oxford.
 Go see them the next time you’re there.

 The following is a recipe that was posted on an Ole Miss Spirit message board several years ago.
 I made it several times and can attest that it is faithful to the original at the Pizza Den.
 It is not in standard recipe format, but it tells how to make the sandwich very well.
 I don’t know who made the post.
 He had a user name of Reblanta.
 I have found that the instructions of letting it rest on the counter for 15-20 minutes to simulate delivery is an important step.